At West Acton Primary School, we believe in working closely with parents and carers to manage behaviour in a positive and productive manner.

 - We look after property

-The whole school community has also created a set of values that everyone follows, resulting in our values tree.
-Our core values are: kind, respect, reflective, happy, ambitious, safe, independent, inquisitive, confident and collaborative.
+The whole school community has also created a set of values that everyone follows: COURAGE, CONSIDERATION and COLLABORATION.

 The school operates the 'It's Good to be Green' behaviour management system in each class.